 3 domestic flights; 2 road transfers (longest 1hr), 2 boat transfers.

 On this tour we use modern hotels with well-equipped rooms, private bathroom and air-conditioning.
-The hotel in Iguaçú is large, but set in beautiful grounds with a nature trail and is low rise.
+The hotel in Iguaçú has a 9-hole golf course, a large gym, an eco-nature-trail and canopy tour on site and an excellent kids' club, and there is free Wifi throughout.
 The Amazon lodge has attractive chalets with en suite facilities and mosquito screening.
-At Praia do Forte you stay at a first class eco-Resort.
+At Praia do Forte you stay at the first class Tivoli Eco-Resort.

 We carefully select our local partners, some of whom we have worked with for over 25 years.
 Their English-speaking guides understand the expectations of our clients very well, and are consistently singled out for praise.

 - Guided tour to the Sugar Loaf mountain.

 - Jeep tour to Corcovado Mountain and Christ the Redeemer Statue, Rio de Janeiro.